brandaovh/movie-sentiment-prediction/README.md

 <h1>Movie Review Sentiment Analysis and Prediction</h1>
-<p>This project was part of my Big Data Analytics course, where we performed end-to-end data analysis, pre-processing, sentiment analysis, and predictive modeling using a movie dataset from data.world and reviews fetched from IMDb.</p>
+<p>This project involved analyzing a combined dataset extracted from a CSV file on data.world and reviews obtained from IMDb through an API.
+We conducted end-to-end data analysis, pre-processing, sentiment analysis, and predictive modeling.</p>

 <h2>Project Overview</h2>
 <p>In this project, we selected a primary dataset with movie information from data.world.
-We enhanced this dataset by fetching reviews from IMDb using the Cinemagoer API, creating a secondary dataset with additional sentiment-related information.
+From there, we extracted a list of movie IDs to fetch review data from IMDb through the Cinemagoer API, creating a secondary dataset with additional sentiment-related information.
 The primary goal was to predict movie review sentiments and review scores using various machine learning models.</p>

 <h2>Technologies Used</h2>
 <ul>